sclebo05/KobraNeoProfiles/README.md

 Created the Cura profiles in Cura 5.3.0 Alpha found at https://github.com/Ultimaker/Cura/releases and used the Anycubic Kobra printer preset as a starting point.

 **The KobraNeoGcodes.txt file has useful start and end codes for the printer, copy and paste these into your slicer's machine settings.
-I believe this was an important step, as it calls the auto leveling mesh information before beginning the print.**
+I believe this was an important step, as it calls the auto leveling mesh information before beginning the print.
+Helps with any profile, not just these.**

 ### To add the profile:
 - Ensure you install **Cura 5.3.0 Alpha** or newer.
 It is possible to have more than one version of Cura installed.